PelagicCreatures/sargasso/README.md

 ### Using managed Web Workers
 You should offload compute heavy tasks to a new thread when possible.

-Sargasso controllers have build in managed Web Workers that can be defined in external scripts or inline code blobs simplifying the management of running workers.
+Sargasso controllers have built in managed Web Workers that can be defined in external scripts or inline code blobs simplifying the management of running workers.

-The worker code runs when it receives an onmessage event
+The worker code runs when it receives an onmessage event.

 A web worker, once installed, could be used by many instances so sargasso sets e.data.uid to the id on the instance that is invoking the worker which we need to pass back in the postMessage so we know who is who.